-The pre- and perinatal psychotherapist needs to develop a close working relationship with the mother's obstetric and gynecological (OB/GYN) team.
+The prenatal and and perinatal psychotherapist must develop a close working relationship with the mother's obstetric and gynecological (OB/GYN) team.
 This includes regular and ongoing conversations and meetings with the OB prenatal and perinatal medical doctors, midwives, prenatal and perinatal support staff, medical assistants, coordinators, nutritionists, lactation specialists, health educators, gestational diabetes (GDM) personnel, and front desk receptionists.

 The psychotherapist needs to provide ongoing psychoeducation to the mother's OB/GYN team.
-These psychoeducational collaterals could be inperson or virtually and provided to an individual or to the whole prenatal and perinatal team.
-EMDR pamphlets, virtual-video links, and online sites with EMDR education are one of the many readily available educational tools.
+These psychoeducational collaterals could be inperson or virtually provided to an individual or the whole prenatal and perinatal team.
+EMDR pamphlets, virtual video links, and online sites with EMDR education are some of the many readily available educational tools.

-Third, Family Therapy Dyad: Mother and Womb Baby
+Third: Family Therapy Dyad: Mother and Womb Baby

-The mother will discuss and practice multiple state change interventions that will benefit her sense of wellness during her preperinatal care therapy sessions, reduce her emotional discomfort, and increase her sense of self mastery and prenatal calmness.
-During this time, the pregnant mother will learn to regulate her affect, remain within her window of tolerance by modulating her arousal (Ogden, Minton, & Pain, 2006), enhance her dual awareness (Schubert, Lee, & Drummond, 2011), practice relaxation exercises (van der Kolk et al., 2014), role-play limits setting (Knell & Dasari, 2011), and learn grounding practices (Siegel, 2010; Ogden et al., 2006).
-All these practices will positively impact mother and womb baby bonding.
+The mother will discuss and practice multiple state change interventions that will benefit her sense of wellness during her pre-perinatal care therapy sessions, reduce her emotional discomfort, and increase her sense of self-mastery and prenatal calmness.
+During this time, the pregnant mother will learn to regulate her affect, remain within her window of tolerance by modulating her arousal (Ogden et al., 2006), enhance her dual awareness (Schubert et al., 2011), practice relaxation exercises (van der Kolk et al., 2014), role-play limits setting (Knell & Dasari, 2011), and learn grounding practices (Siegel, 2010; Ogden et al., 2006).
+All these practices will positively impact mother and womb-baby bonding.
 Learning the above self-care practices is also a part of EMDR phase 2 (Shapiro, 2012).

-Fourth, EMDR Therapy at a Glance
+Fourth: EMDR Therapy at a Glance

 EMDR treatment allows people to heal from symptoms that are the result of traumatic or disturbing life experiences.
-EMDR therapy reprocesses the relevant historical events causing current anguish, current incidents that elicit distress, and future events that will require different, more adaptive responses.
+EMDR therapy reprocesses the relevant historical events causing current anguish, incidents that elicit distress, and future events requiring different, more adaptive responses.
 Once the treating obstetricians and midwives have been consulted and medical authorization to treat the mother has been provided, and the expectant mother has been informed about benefits, contraindications, and possible risks and has given her informed consent, the mother should be able to initiate pre-perinatal EMDR therapy.
-Case studies available describe EMDR treatment with expectant mothers, but also pertain to women with acute or post-traumatic stress disorders (Forgash, Leeds, Stramrood, & Robbins, 2013).
-(For detailed information go to www.EMDR.com)
+Case studies available describe EMDR treatment with expectant mothers but also pertain to women with acute or post-traumatic stress disorders (Forgash et al., 2013).
+For detailed information, go to www.EMDR.com